-- Hedonism, that is mostly around raw subjective feelings of pleasure and other positive emotions and can be labeled happiness as used colloquially and relates to a pleasant life.
+- Hedonism, which is mostly around raw subjective feelings of pleasure and other positive emotions and can be labeled happiness as used colloquially and relates to a pleasant life.

-- Desire theory, that is achieving what we want to accomplish or in other words working towards goals that we hold dear in our heart; being an existential that I am, I think this is related to endowing life with essence or meaning and relates to a meaningful life.
+- Desire theory, which is achieving what we want to accomplish or, in other words, working towards goals that we hold dear in our heart; being an existential that I am, I think this is related to endowing life with essence or meaning and relates to a meaningful life.

 We have seen happiness contrasted with meaning before in happiness research and it’s amply clear that a happy life may be at loggerheads with a meaningful life; though most likely they are positively correlated.

-Recently Eric Baker contrasted Success with Happiness claiming saying ‘yes’ opens happiness opportunities by keeping us busy, while saying ‘no’ makes us successful by keeping us focused; I agree and extend the argument that saying ‘maybe’ makes us create meaning in life, by being open-minded and open-to-experience; while saying ‘no, but maybe someone else can…’ makes us rise above ourselves and have integrity by connecting and helping others.
-We all have limited time, and need to learn to say ‘yes’, ‘no’, ‘maybe,’ and ‘no, but’ whenever needed.
-None of the goals, IMHO, should triumph or imbalance one part of life and rule over us.
+Recently, Eric Baker contrasted Success with Happiness, claiming saying ‘yes’ opens happiness opportunities by keeping us busy, while saying ‘no’ makes us successful by keeping us focused.
+I agree and extend the argument that saying ‘maybe’ makes us create meaning in life, by being open-minded and open-to-experience; while saying, ‘No, but maybe someone else can …’ makes us rise above ourselves and have integrity by connecting and helping others.
+We all have limited time, and need to learn to say "yes," "no," "maybe," and "no, but" whenever needed.
+None of the goals should triumph or imbalance one part of life and rule over us.
 We should be firmly entrenched in the driver's seat and know when to value happiness over success over meaning over integrity and vice versa.

-Now I would really like to see some empirical research done on the dissociations and commonalty between happiness and meaning (say in a for-profit environment); meaning and success (say in a non-profit environment); success and integrity/ethics (say in a business environment) etc. etc. and would be really grateful if some readers can point me to relevant research already done in these directions.
+Now I would really like to see some empirical research done on the dissociations and commonality between happiness and meaning (say in a for-profit environment); meaning and success (say in a non-profit environment); success and integrity/ethics (say in a business environment), etc., and would be really grateful if some readers can point me to relevant research already done in these directions.
 I’m sure we intuitively can visualize the tradeoffs involved, but it would be good to see where, and in which situations/domains, these are at loggerheads and where they complement each other.